gregdrew12/Chatti/README.md

 Open the extension by clicking the jigsaw icon in the top right and selecting Chatti.

-For Chatti to reflect changes made in code, you must re-build the app and click the refresh button in Chatti's description in the Chrome tab.
+For Chatti to reflect changes made in code, re-build the app.

-## Backend Setup